 Enjoy some winter family fun.
 Although it’s cooler, there are still plenty of fun things to do with your kids.
-The usual fun events for winter like Disney on Ice, Wallsend Winter Fair and Snow Time in the Garden have been cancelled due to COVID-19 but we’ve put together a list of winter fun that you can enjoy instead.
+This winter is packed with fun family events and activities including Disney on Ice and Snow Time in the Garden.
 Here are some ideas to enjoy the cold weather with your family in Newcastle, Lake Macquarie and the Hunter.

 Go ice skating

 Embrace winter sports and try ice skating at Hunter Ice Skating Stadium in Warners Bay.
-It reopened on June 12.
-You’ll ‘just have to pre-book to comply with current COVID-19 regulations.
 Don’t worry if you don’t know how to ice skate.
 There are skating frames available in a designated area for beginners to get them comfortable with on skates.

 Celebrate the winter solstice